ACCESS

 · We also have a platform lift from our stage door to the backstage dressing rooms, which is 32” wide and “43” deep.

-· If you wish to sit in our tiered seating area, please note that the seats are raised two steps per row, with a total of 22 steps.
+· If you wish to sit in our tiered seating area, please note that the seats are raised two steps per row, each step measures 43.5” wide, and we have a total of 22 steps.

 ACCESS USER GUIDES AND USEFUL LINKS